2000 American League Division Series: Game 3

 In Game 3, the first postseason game at Safeco Field, James Baldwin faced Aaron Sele in the clincher.
 Facing elimination, the White Sox took an early 1–0 lead in the top of the second on a sacrifice fly by Herbert Perry to score Harold Baines, who had doubled and went to third on a fly out to right.
 In the bottom of the fourth, the Mariners tied the game on an RBI single by Stan Javier.
 A pitcher's duel took place and both teams struggled to score in the afternoon autumn sun, with only seven hits total in the first eight innings, tied at one run each.

 Lefthander Arthur Rhodes relieved Sele in the eighth and threw one pitch, which resulted in an inning-ending double play by second baseman Mark McLemore.
 Rhodes struck out the first two batters in the top of the ninth and José Paniagua came in to face Frank Thomas, who was hitless in the series.
 After three balls, the count was worked to full but ended in a walk, then Magglio Ordóñez struck out.
-In the bottom of the ninth, John Olerud hit a hard line drive back at lefthander Kelly Wunsch and off his stomach, toward the third base line; his rushed errant throw allowed Olerud to move to second.
+In the bottom of the ninth, John Olerud hit a hard line drive back at lefthander Kelly Wunsch that ricocheted off his stomach, toward the third base line; his rushed errant throw allowed Olerud to move to second.
 Keith Foulke relieved Wunsch and Rickey Henderson entered as a pinch runner; Javier's sacrifice bunt toward third moved Henderson to third.
 David Bell walked on four pitches and then pinch hitter Carlos Guillén swung and fouled off the first pitch.
 He then drove in the series-winning run with a walk-off drag bunt past a diving Thomas.